kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

 #### Hello Serverless World ####

-For testing purposes let's do a hello world from the Knative samples:
+For testing purposes let's do a hello world from the Knative samples.
+In Knative there's another new resource called _Service_, not to be mixed up with the Kubernetes resource Service.
+These Services are used to manage the core Kubernetes resources

 **knative-service.yaml**